Runnymede: Topography

 The name Runnymede refers to land in public and National Trust ownership in the Thames flood plain south-west of the river between Old Windsor and Egham.
 The area includes (to the west of A308 road) the Long Mede and Runnymede, which together with Coopers Hill Slopes is managed by the National Trust.
 There is also a narrower strip of land, east of the road and west of the river, known as the Yard Mede.
-On the west bank of the river, at the southern end of the area shown on the above map, are (inter alia): a recreational area with a large car park; a number of private homes; a large distribution centre; and a hotel.
+On the west bank of the river, at the southern end of the area shown on the map, are (inter alia): a recreational area with a large car park; a number of private homes; a large distribution centre; and a hotel.

 The landscape of Runnymede is characterised as "Thames Basin Lowland", an urban fringe.
 It is a gently undulating vale of small fields interspersed by woods, shaws, ponds, meadows, and heath.
 The National Trust area is a Site of Nature Conservation Interest (SNCI) which contains a Site of Special Scientific Interest.
 Both sites are overseen by Runnymede Borough Council.